parisbible/parisbible.github.io/index.markdown

 layout: home
 title:   Welcome to the Paris Bible Project
-cover:  true #!!
+cover:  false #!!
 Add this
 ---